KANYE WEST- My Beautiful Dark Twisted Fantasy

 artistic perfection because that implies there is a standard against which we

-Fantasy, Kanye West transgresses paradigms and defies the
+measure creativity.
+That said, with , Kanye West transgresses paradigms and defies the

 limitations of genre, thusly granting himself the highest compliment payable to

 an artist.
 As if self-flattery were an issue here…

 If cacophonic is the new symphonic than, like Radiohead’s or El-P’s , Yeezy’s is a musical milestone monumental for its refusal to trim back its noisy excesses.
 Even y’all vegetarians know that fat is where you find the flavor and, in this spirit, would-be two and a half minute neck snappers become epic spirituals exploring aural peaks and introverted valleys – peep the reeking-of-RZA “Dark Fantasy.”
 In turn, “Blame Game” should rightfully be three minutes shorter, but Chris Rock dropping science on over John Legend’s phantom piano in the wake of Ye’s vocally and emotionally effected tale of deception is just so damn off that it couldn’t be more hilariously on!
 And while the stunning “Runaway” (feat.
 Pusha T) could aptly end with the piano stabs it opens with, it extends and shifts past nine minutes, past reality, past what’s come to be expected, into some kind of dreamy confusion – so yeah Kanye, keep runnin’ baby, we’re all right behind you.